LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Conclusion

 \section{Conclusion}

+Both academia and industry have spent considerable resources and efforts to bring autonomous driving closer to real-world applications.
+The main challenge is to design reliable algorithms that work in diverse environmental scenarios.
+There has been extensive development at the algorithm level inspired by deep neural networks.
+Furthermore, the new sensor development work is progressing, and deployment in the autonomous driving sensor suite continues to mature.
+The sensor setup might be redundant, but different sensor modalities complement each other to achieve the safety of the autonomous vehicle.
+Event cameras are fast-growing sensors that provide information with precise timing.
+In contrast to the event cameras, frame-based cameras and Lidar are sampling-based sensors that oversample distant structures and undersample close structures.
+Moreover, event cameras capture the scene with precise timing when there is a change in brightness.
+Thus, they provide a very high dynamic range and low latency compared to standard conventional sensors.

 In this paper, we proposed LDNet, a novel encoder-decoder architecture for lane marking detection in event camera images.
 LDNet extracts higher-dimensional features from an image, refining full-resolution detections.
-We introduced an ASPP block as the core of the network, which increases the respective field of the feature map without increasing the number of training parameters.
+We introduced the ASPP block as the core of the network, which increases the respective field of the feature map without increasing the number of training parameters.
 The use of an attention-guided decoder improves the localization of features in the feature map, hence removing the need for the postprocessing step.
-The proposed network, LDNet, is evaluated on an event camera benchmark.
-LDNet outperformed the best-performing state-of-the-art methods in terms of the $F1$ score and $IoU$.
-LDNet achieves $F1$ scores of $75.58\%$ and $85.13\%$ and $IoU$s of $62.79\%$ and $76.71 \%$ for the multiclass and binary class tasks, respectively.
+The proposed network was evaluated on an event camera benchmark, and it was found to outperform the best-performing state-of-the-art methods in terms of the mean $F1$ and $IoU$ scores.
+LDNet achieves mean $F1$ scores of $75.58\%$ and $85.13\%$ and mean $IoU$s of $62.79\%$ and $76.71 \%$ for multiclass and binary-class tasks, respectively.
+Moreover, an ablation study is performed on two datasets, i.e. the Carla-DVS dataset and Event Segmentation dataset, which shows the efficacy of LDNet.